 - Follow these instructions to view information about the status of your backup.

 - Step 2: Check to determine if an AFS client is installed on your computer.

 To determine if you have a previous version of an AFS client installed on your computer, follow these steps:

 - If that path exists on your device, you have an AFS client installed.

 Warning: You MUST uninstall any previous version of OpenAFS on your computer prior upgrading to a new macOS version.
 Use the Stanford Software Removal Tool to uninstall OpenAFS.
 If you do not uninstall OpenAFS prior to upgrading your macOS version your computer could end up in a kernel panic loop.
 If this happens, see the macOS Kernel Panic Recovery instructions.

 - Step 3: If you have an AFS client installed, you must uninstall it.
-If you don't have an AFS client installed, go to Step 4.

 To uninstall Open AFS, follow these steps: